 A community's negative emotional reaction is almost always more associated with improperly regulated brightness.

 Effectiveness of Using Hold Time Examples

-- Message hold times are one of the most difficult regulatory distinctions to discuss. - Recommendation: Use visual examples like the following to demonstrate hold times for examples of 30, 10, 5 and 3 second hold times.
+- Message hold times are one of the most difficult regulatory distinctions to discuss. - Recommendation: Use visual examples like the following to demonstrate hold times

 Examples of Different Hold Times